-According to study by university of Maryland Medical Center, most of individual intake phosphorous as twice as calcium intake, which create between calcium and phosphorous minerals and ultimately leads to calcium depletion from bones.
+According to a study by the University of Maryland Medical Center, most of the individual intake phosphorous as twice as calcium intake, which creates between calcium and phosphorous minerals and ultimately leads to calcium depletion from bones.

 It is necessary to maintain a balance between phosphorous and calcium intake to prevent from bones abnormalities.

-According to research, most of the Potassium (approximately 98%) can be found in body cells, out of this, 80% is found in muscle cell and rest 20% is found in bones, liver and blood cells.
+According to research, most of the Potassium (approximately 98%) can be found in body cells, out of this, 80% is found in the muscle cell and rest 20% is found in bones, liver and blood cells.

 Role of Potassium in the body

 - Potassium helps in maintaining the fluid level in control and balance the effect of consuming too much sodium

-- Potassium is very important mineral for nerve system as nerve system transform messages between body and brain.
+- Potassium is a very important mineral for the nerve system as nerve system transform messages between body and brain.

 - Potassium is important for smooth contraction of muscles and heartbeat

 - Potassium helps in reducing blood pressure

 - Potassium provides protection against stroke (stroke occurs due to lack of blood flow to the brain and can lead you toward sudden death).